Ys (anime): Book Three

 Nihon Falcom Corporation and Marvelous Entertainment were producing a new, four episode OVA series based on the Ys universe.
-The first episode was set for a late 2006 debut in Japan, but it was never released.
+The first episode was set for a late 2006 debut in Japan, but was never released.

 Availability

-Both series are available on DVD in English, having been released by MediaWorks.
+Both series are available on DVD in English, having been released by Anime Works / Media Blasters.
 They can be purchased separately, or in a three-disc box set, entitled Ys Legacy.
 The English releases are the subject of some contention, since the dubbed audio track has multiple and frequent changes to the music and character names ("Dark Fact" changed to "Dark Factor" and "Lilia" changed to "Lillian", for instance), and pronunciations of various names are inconsistent, sometimes within the same scene.

 Included on one of the discs is what appears to be a preview for an anime based around Ys IV: The Dawn of Ys.
 This was created by Falcom as a "pitch" trailer to shop around to various animation studios, to see if anyone was interested in producing the series.
 They had no takers, however, so this trailer is all that exists of the rumored Ys TV series.